Mistakes to Avoid After a Car Accident

 6. Speaking to the Other Driver’s Insurance Company Without Legal Counsel

 Insurance adjusters for the other driver’s company may contact you shortly after the accident.
 While they may seem friendly and concerned, their goal is to minimize the amount they pay out.
 Avoid giving a recorded statement or signing any documents without consulting an attorney.
-Anything you say could be used to devalue or deny your claim.
+Anything you say may be considered by the insurance company in evaluating your claim.

 7. Accepting a Quick Settlement

 If you’re offered a settlement shortly after the accident, it can be tempting to accept it and move on.
-However, initial offers are often much lower than what you may be entitled to.
+However, initial offers are often lower than than the full costs you may face.
 Once you accept a settlement, you forfeit your right to pursue additional compensation, even if you later discover your injuries are more severe than you initially thought.
-Contact our law firm to learn more about the impact of rejecting an insurance settlement offer.
+If you’ve been offered a settlement, it’s important to understand your options.
+Speaking with an attorney can help you evaluate whether it’s in your best interest to accept or reject the offer.

 8. Not Understanding Your Legal Rights

 Many people don’t fully understand their rights after an accident.
-For example, you may not know you’re entitled to compensation for pain and suffering, lost wages, or other damages beyond medical bills.
+For example, you may not know you may be able to pursue compensation for pain and suffering, lost wages, or other damages, depending on the circumstances of your case.
 Consulting with an attorney experienced in car accident cases can help ensure you know your options and make informed decisions.

 9. Posting About the Accident on Social Media